-- The Internet had been around in a form similar to what we use today since at least the early 1980s, but it was NCSA Mosaic, the first web browser, that made the network a must-have for computers.
+- The Internet had been around in a form similar to what we use today since at least the early 1980s, but it was NCSA Mosaic, the first easy to use web browser available for PCs and Macs, that made the network a must-have for computers.

 - Bittorrent is the killer app for consumer internet download speed, download caps, and hard drive capacity.
 YouTube was also a killer app for broadband.

 - MTV was the killer app for cable TV.
 For sports fans, the killer app was ESPN.

 - Unix's killer app, as with Mac OS, was originally the platform itself, with the ability to redirect input and output at the shell.
 Another killer app was Usenet, a precursor to modern social media.

 - Twitter, Facebook and other social media services are the killer apps for smartphones and tablets.

 - Blackberry messenger was a killer app for Blackberry phones, unfortunately for them that changed once cross platform messaging apps appeared in Android and iOS.

 - The Bible was the killer app for the printing press, and with it mass literacy, compulsory education in the Western world, and the Protestant Reformation.